AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 ## Experimental Methods
 ### Set-up
 1. Turn the valves of the inlet (Blue) and outlet (Red) hoses to the open positions (vertical handle).
-  * If the dye and/or coagulant bottles are not connected to the system, replace the water bottles with the correct chemicals.
+    - If the dye and/or coagulant bottles are not connected to the system, replace the water bottles with the correct chemicals.
 See tube labeling to ensure proper correspondence of microtubing to the chemical.
 2. Turn on the pumps and make sure that both the water pump and coagulant/dye pumps are running in the clockwise direction.
 3. Ensure both pumps are on "INT" mode.
 4. Set the water pump to 38.9 rpm and the dye/coagulant pump to 20 rpm.
 5. Set up the camera and connect it to the computer.
 If it does not show up, click Force IP.

  Setting up the camera
- * Unscrew the caps from both ends of the camera and the camera holding device connected to the computer.
+ 1. Unscrew the caps from both ends of the camera and the camera holding device connected to the computer.
- * Screw the camera onto the holding device
+ 2. Screw the camera onto the holding device
- * Attention: It is very important that no fingerprints are left on any of the lenses of the camera to ensure no disruption in the footage
+ 3. Attention: It is very important that no fingerprints are left on any of the lenses of the camera to ensure no disruption in the footage

  <div class="alert alert-block alert-danger">
  Pick bullets or numbered lists.
 Stay consistent.
+ RESOLVED
  </div>

 ### Experiment